Revisiting A&P Learning Outcomes

 TAPP Radio Ep.
 54 TRANSCRIPT

 The A&P Professor podcast (TAPP radio) episodes are made for listening, not reading.
 This transcript is provided for your convenience, but hey, it’s just not possible to capture the emphasis and dramatic delivery of the audio version.
 Or the cool theme music.
 Or laughs and snorts.
 And because it’s generated by a combo of machine and human transcription, it may not be exactly right.
-So I strongly recommend listening by clicking the LISTEN button provided.
+So I strongly recommend listening by clicking the audio player provided.

 This searchable transcript is supported by the